-In June 2018, the FASB issued ASU 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (Topic 958) which clarifies and improves current guidance about whether a transfer of assets, or the reduction, settlement, or cancellation of liabilities, is a contribution or an exchange transaction.
+In June 2018, the FASB issued ASU 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (Topic 958) which clarified and improved existing guidance about whether a transfer of assets, or the reduction, settlement, or cancellation of liabilities, is a contribution or an exchange transaction.
 Mozilla adopted this ASU on a modified prospective basis as of January 1, 2019.
 The impact of adopting this guidance is reflected in the financial statements and did not have a significant impact on the financial statements or disclosures.

 In February 2016, the FASB issued ASU 2016-02 - Leases (Topic 842).
 Under the ASU, a lessee will be required to recognize right-to-use assets and liabilities on their consolidated statement of financial position for all leases with lease terms of more than twelve months.
 The ASU is effective for fiscal years beginning after December 15, 2021.
 Early application will be permitted for all organizations.
 Mozilla adopted this standard on January 1, 2019, establishing a \$32.0 million right-of-use asset and corresponding \$33.1 million lease liability.
 In addition, Mozilla elected the package of practical expedients permitted under the transition guidance within the new standard, which among other things, allowed Mozilla to carry forward the historical lease classification.
 Mozilla also elected the practical expedient to not separate the lease and non-lease components.
+The adoption of this standard did not have a significant effect on the consolidated statement of activities and change in net assets or consolidated statement of cash flows.